lizzie-g-2024/Quarter-4-Project/README.md

 Day 5: 92% done with Kaggle (Am up to a competition submission but I may not do that)
 Day 6 (April 29): Done with Kaggle, Descending into ML mod of Google Crash Course on section called Linear Regression
 Day 7 (April 30): Finished last mod and began a new one "Reducing Loss" on the section called Gradient Descent.
 Learning about square loss models and descent's
 Day 8 (May 2): Can't do the playground exercises because it's blocked on chrome (maybe do it at home?).
 Also won't let me do Tenserflow exercises.
 Got to Generalization. video lecture.
+Might have to do a slight shift of plans if the course continues to be blocked and I can't do exercises.